jcoliz/MsSentinel.HandsOnLab.1/README.md

 1. Update this line as shown in the diff above
 1. Click "Run" to ensure the query runs properly
 1. Click "Save" in the tool bar to the right of the tabs list.
 Then click "Save" again to overwrite the existing query.

-The workbook will now show up without warnings about invalid function syntax.
+1. Return to the saved workbook.
+Notice now the lack of warnings about invalid function syntax.

 ### Analytics rule